TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

 A heading can be added to a note by using a `####` heading.
 When adding a heading, be sure to provide text that helps describe the note rather than "A note" or "Warning".

 The opening and closing tags must each be wrapped with a single blank line on either side, or a codeblock delimiter (triple backticks).
 This applies to any line that contains only a single HTML tag.
-The only exceptions to this rule are HTML tags inside `html` or `jsx` codeblocks.
+The only exceptions to this rule are HTML tags inside `html`, `jsx`, `erb` or `ejs` codeblocks.

 ### Variations